 (2) Protection of natural areas for wildlife habitat, biological diversity, or native forest cover; or

-(3) Preservation of forest land; agricultural land; watersheds; streams; rainfall infiltration areas; outdoor recreation, including hiking, biking, and walking trails; and historic or cultural property;
+(3) Preservation of forest land, agricultural land, watersheds, streams, rainfall infiltration areas, outdoor recreation areas, including hiking, biking, and walking trails, and historic or cultural property;

-provided that the resources or areas protected or preserved are designated as significant or important by a relevant state agency, and that the state agency work with the taxpayer to identify opportunities for public access if appropriate and reasonable, and that nothing herein shall prevent the exercise of any rights of Native Hawaiians for traditional and customary practices as may be required by law.
+provided that the resources or areas protected or preserved are designated as significant or important by a relevant state agency and that the state agency work with the taxpayer to identify opportunities for public access if appropriate and reasonable.

 "Cultural property" means a structure, place, site, or object having historic, archaeological, scientific, architectural, or cultural significance.